Camp Security: A Revolutionary War POW Camp

 Our work began in 2011 with the protection of a 115-acre refuge of green pastures known as the Walters Farm, in Springettsbury Township near York.
 The property, about six miles from the Susquehanna River, was a new addition to the already establish Camp Security Preservation Area.
 It features wooded areas and open fields with impressive panoramic views.
 Though the land sat practically undisturbed for more than two centuries, in the past decade development began to threaten these green pastures.

 We continued our efforts in 2012 with the purchase of nearly 50 acres that was the primary site of Camp Security POW camp.
 This property is located adjacent to the 115-acre Rowe Farm, where a portion of the camp is believed to have been situated.
-We intend to transfer ownership of the property to Springettsbury Township once fundraising is complete.
+After an extensive fundraising effort in partnership with the Friends of Camp Security, we were able to transfer this land to the Township in December 2013, fulling preserving the historic footprint of the POW camp.
+York County, the Pennsylvania Department of Conservation and Natural Resources and Springettsbury Township also provided funding for the project.